 It depends in which legal jurisdiction the action was brought.
-On average, it takes approximately one to one-and-a-half years for a matter to be brought to trial.
+On average, it takes approximately one to one-and-a-half years for a matter to be brought to trial (excluding the certification application).

 3.10 What appeal options are available?